Employment Opportunities

 Reporting Relationships:

-The Ecological Field Technician will work collaboratively under the leadership of the Species-at-Risk Project Leader or other Project Leaders as needed.
+The Ecological Field Technician will work collaboratively under the leadership of CARP’s Program Manager and other Project Leaders as needed.
 The Ecological Field Technician will report to the Administration Manager on all HR, contractual reporting, and financial matters (e.g. travel claims, sick days, alternate work hours and vacation).
-The Ecological Field Technician works closely and in cooperation with other staff members and in accordance with all CARP policies approved by the Board of Directors.
+The Ecological Field Technician works closely and in cooperation with other staff members, and in accordance with all CARP policies approved by the Board of Directors.

 Responsibilities of the Employer:

-The employer will provide a safe and respectful work environment free from discrimination and harassment, meet the financial obligations to promptly, and, within the financial capacity of the organization, provide the employee with equipment, materials, and supplies to carry out their duties.
+The employer will provide a safe and respectful work environment free from discrimination and harassment, meet financial obligations promptly, and, within the organization's financial capacity, provide the employee with equipment, materials, and supplies to carry out their duties.
 In consultation with the employee, the employer will carry out a performance evaluation within three months of hiring, and annually thereafter.

 Responsibilities of Employee:

-The employee will carry out his/her duties described above in a timely fashion, conduct himself/herself and ensure that those reporting to her/him conduct themselves in a professional manner and follow all policies of the employer and ensure that those reporting them follow all policies of the employer.
+The employee will carry out their duties described above in a timely fashion, conduct themselves, and ensure that those reporting to them conduct themselves in a professional manner and follow all policies of the employer.

 Ownership of information: